julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

 The key point here is that |Supvisors| is able to build a single application from the processes configured on the 3 nodes because the same group name (:program:`scen1`) is used in all |Supervisor| configuration files.
+This also explains why :program:`scen1_wait_nfs_mount[_X]` has been suffixed with a number.
+Otherwise, |Supvisors|
+would have detected 3 running instances of the same program in a *Managed* application, which is considered as a conflict and leads to a *Conciliation* phase.
+Please refer to :ref:`conciliation` for more details.

 Here follows the relevant sections of the ``supervisord_distributed.conf`` configuration file, including the declaration of the |Supvisors| plugin.